Women’s team, US Soccer settle part of their lawsuit

 “We remain as committed as ever to our work to achieve the equal pay that we legally deserve.
 Our focus is on the future and ensuring we leave the game a better place for the next generation of women who will play for this team and this country.”

 After the USSF argued in court documents that women lacked the skills and responsibilities of their male counterparts, sponsors criticized the federation.
-Federation President Carlos Cordeiro resigned in March and was replaced by former national team player Cindy Parlow Cone.
+Federation President Carlos Cordeiro resigned in March and was replaced by Parlow Cone until the regular election for a four-year term in 2022.

-“We hope today’s positive step forward will result in the USWNT accepting our standing offer to discuss contract options,” Cone said in a statement.
-“As a former USWNT player, I can promise you that I am committed to equality between the USWNT and USMNT.
-My goal is, and has always been, to come to a resolution on all equal pay matters and inspire a new era of collaboration, partnership and trust between the USWNT and the federation.”
+Parlow Cone said she hopes the agreement leads to settlement of remaining issues.

+“The players’ association shares the plaintiffs’ satisfaction that long unequal working conditions will be equal going forward,” the women’s union said in a statement.
+“The PA also shares the plaintiffs’ commitment to achieving equal pay for equal work and to making soccer better for the next generation of players.”

+The federation will provide equal support staffs to both the men’s and women’s teams.

+“Coming to agreement on the working conditions was just the first step,” Parlow Cone said.
+“The goal for both sides in this was to really define a more structured way to provide both teams, the men and the women, with equitable support, also allowing for flexibility at the same time.”

-The federation has argued that unequal bonus structures are the result of vastly dissimilar bonus payments for men’s and women’s tournaments from FIFA, soccer’s world governing body.
+The federation has argued that it cannot pay the women World Cup bonuses matching those of the men because of vastly dissimilar bonus payments for men’s and women’s tournaments paid to federations by FIFA, soccer’s world governing body.

 FIFA awarded $400 million in prize money for the 2018 men’s World Cup, including $38 million to champion France, and $30 million for last year’s Women’s World Cup, including $4 million to the U.S. after the Americans won their second straight title.
 FIFA increased the total to $440 million for the 2022 men’s World Cup and FIFA President Gianni Infantino has proposed FIFA double the women’s prize money to $60 million for 2023.